amesar/databricks-cluster-recreate/README.md

 # databricks-cluster-recreate

-Where's my cluster gone?
-These scripts address the problem: how do I recreate my cluster?
+Where have all my clusters gone?
+These scripts address the problem: how do I recreate my suddenly departed clusters?

 Using the Databricks REST API, this tool generates scripts to recreate your cluster(s) with their attached libraries.